Hungarian String Bean Dill Soup ( Sárga and Zöld Bableves)

 • 1/2 cup sour cream

-• 2 ladles soup liquid
+• 2 ladles liquid from the soup

 • 1 sprig of fresh dill for garnishing